The Ultimate Guide to Hip Pain Relief

 A tendon is a fibrous structure used to join a muscle to a bone, and hip tendonitis is a condition that affects the tendons that surround your hip joint.

 When a tendon in the hip becomes inflamed, irritated, or swollen, it can cause immense pain.
-The most frequently encountered tendonitis around the hip is the iliotibial band (IT band) tendonitis.
+The most frequently encountered tendonitis around the hip is iliotibial band (IT band) tendonitis.

 Tendinitis can be caused either by injury or overuse of the tendons.
 It also happens with age as tendons lose elasticity.